rgant/saas-api-boilerplate/README.md

 10. SQLAlchemy # ORM
 11. SQLAlchemy-Continuum # Audit log/versioning

+If you add new dependencies, you will need to inform pyenv: `pyenv rehash` will update which packages are installed in the virtualenv.

 #### Install Requirements

 Install the same requirements as used on deploy: `pipenv install --dev`